 There are many reasons why a property owner may furr out their walls.

-Third, furring out your walls makes it easier to attach paneling, drywall, or another finish.
-This is especially true if you’re planning on adding a built-in cabinet to either your kitchen or bathroom.
-A furr out wall will give you the ability to install the cabinet securely and perfectly level.
+☆ Third, furring out your walls makes it easier to attach paneling, drywall, or another finish.
+This is especially true if you’re planning to add a built-in cabinet either to your kitchen or bathroom.
+A furr-out wall will give you the ability to install the cabinet securely and perfectly level.

-Fourth, furring out your walls gives you the ability to fix or straighten the walls in your home with uneven surfaces.
-You can also furr out uneven ceilings too.
-Now that you know what a furr out wall is and the reasons why people furr out walls, we can go into the steps that are necessary to furr out a wall.
+☆ Fourth, furring out your walls gives you the ability to fix or straighten walls in your home that have uneven surfaces.
+You can also furr out uneven ceilings, too.
+Now that you know what a furr-out wall is and the reasons why people furr out walls, we can go into the steps that are necessary to furr out a wall.

-However, before we start, there are a few implications you should consider first:
+However, before we start, there are a few considerations:

-After you get done furring out a wall, you will need to drywall or panel the wall.
+- After you finish furring out a wall, you will need to drywall or panel the wall.
 Neglecting to do this could result in the loss of heat from your home and increased electricity bills.

-If there are windows located near the area you furr outed your wall, brand new casings and interior stools will have to be installed.
+- If there are windows located near the furr-out area of your wall, brand new casings and interior stools will have to be installed.
 Why?
-After you furr out a wall, it’ll now be thicker and will stand out more than the previous wall did.
+After you furr out a wall, it’ll now be thicker and will stand out more than did the previous wall.

-Before you begin to furr out your wall, you’ll have to remove all the base paneling in addition to the trim as well.
+- Before you begin to furr out your wall, you’ll have to remove all the base paneling, as well as the trim.
 Once the job is complete, this paneling and trim will have to be reattached.
-It’s also important to note that some of this paneling and trim might not fit back on due to the fact that you just increased the size of the wall.
+It’s also important to note that some of this paneling and trim may not fit back because you just increased the size of the wall.
 This is also true for the outside corners of the room.

-After you get done furring out your walls, the room will be smaller, so you’ll have to account for that.
+- After you finish furring out your walls, the room will be smaller, so you’ll have to account for that.
 This may include readjusting the furniture and the appliances.

-Lastly, doors, light switch covers, radiators, and anything else that’s going to get in the way will have to be removed.
+- Finally, doors, light switch covers, radiators, and anything else that will get in the way will have to be removed.
 Once the project is complete, you can then reattach these things like they were before.

 How to furr out a concrete wall

 Before you get started, you should pretty much know what kinds of materials you’ll be using to finish the walls.
-If you are planning on attaching plaster, your furry strips should be spaced a little closer together.
-On the other hand, if you’re planning on finishing the wall with heavy wood planks, then you’ll want to space your furring strips out a little more.
+If you are planning on attaching plaster, your furring strips should be spaced a little closer together.
+On the other hand, if you’re planning to finish the wall with heavy wood planks, then you’ll want to space out your furring strips a little more.
 It’s also important to note that attaching the furring strips vertically makes putting up the finish a much easier job.